aineniamh/artic-noro/README.md

 # pipeline description

+1. setup ``artic fieldbioinformatics`` package \
+Automatic setup of this on startup of the pipeline.
+Gives the user access to ``artic minion`` script for step below.
-1. gather \
+2. gather \
 Parses all of the basecalled fastq files from ``guppy``, applies a length filter that can be customised in the ``config.yaml`` file and writes the reads to a single file ``run_name_all.fastq``.
 This script also searches the fastq directories for ``sequencing_summary`` files and combines them into a single file: ``run_name_sequencing_summary.txt``.
 These files will be output in the ``pipeline_output`` directory.
-2. demultiplex_qcat \
+3. demultiplex_qcat \
 For each read in the ``run_name_all.fastq`` file, identifies barcodes and outputs reads into respective files, binned by barcode.
 These files appear in the ``demultiplexed`` directory, in ``pipeline_output``.
-3. minimap2_index \
+4. minimap2_index \
 Indexes a panel of reference sequences for minimap2.
-4. minimap2 \
+5. minimap2 \
 For each barcode, maps the reads against the panel of reference sequences and produces a ``.paf`` file.
-5. find_top_reference \
+6. find_top_reference \
 For each ``barcode``, identifies the reference with the greatest number of reads mapping to it and creates a new reference file ``primer-schemes/noro2kb/V_barcode/barcode.reference.fasta`` and a new bed file ``primer-schemes/noro2kb/V_barcode/barcode.scheme.bed``.
-6. minimap_to_top_reference \
+7. minimap_to_top_reference \
 Re-maps the reads for each demultiplexed file against their respective top reference and outputs a sam file in ``pipeline_output/best_ref_mapped_reads/``.
-7. Quick reference generation \
+8. Quick reference generation \
 ``samtools`` is used to sort the reads and ``bcftools`` is then used to call variants, normalise for indels and call a quick consensus sequence ``pipeline_output/consensus/{barcode}.cns.fasta``.
 This consensus sequence is then renamed and saved in ``primer-schemes/noro2kb/V_barcode/`` as ``barcode.reference.fasta``.
-8. nanopolish_index \
+9. nanopolish_index \
 Creates the nanopolish index necessary for running nanopolish in the next step.
-It accesses the gathered fastq and sequencing summary files from step 1 and also the signal-level fast5 data.
+It accesses the gathered fastq and sequencing summary files from step 2 and also the signal-level fast5 data.
-9. artic_minion \
+10. artic_minion \
 The ``artic minion`` pipeline, written by Nick Loman, is then run for each barcode in order to generate a high-quality consensus sequence, using an approach informed by signal-level data.
 This pipeline performs the following steps:
     * Maps against a given reference and sorts reads using ``bwa`` and ``samtools`` respectively.
     * Runs the ``artic align_trim`` script.
 This script takes in a bed file and your alignment and assesses whether the primers are correctly paired according to the bed file, discarding reads that are not, and normalises the read coverage across the genome.
 It is run twice, first to trim off the barcodes and the primers and second to just trim off the barcodes.